BenAHOU/benahou.github.io/README.md

 I have so-called "obsessive coffee disorder" (OCD), and I work on mathematics in the spare time of drinking coffee.

+My Chinese name is 侯贺冬 (with prename "Hedong", surname "HOU"), and I am also happy to be called "Ben" as my English name or nickname.

 ## Contacts

 Professional email address: hedong (dot) hou (at) etu (dot) u-paris (dot) fr.